 #2 — It takes a long time to receive a signal.

-It’s true that satellite internet latency is higher than cable, DSL, and fiber internet, which are in the 20–50 ms range, while satellite internet ranges can be close to 600 ms.
+Latency is higher with satellite internet than it is for cable, DSL, and fiber internet.
+Cable, DSL, and fiber internet have latency in the 20–50 millisecond (ms) range, while satellite internet ranges can be close to 600 ms.

 #3 — Satellite internet doesn’t work when it’s cloudy, rainy, or stormy.

-While it’s true a severe thunderstorm, heavy snow, or blizzard can interrupt satellite transmission temporarily, the problem isn’t as significant as popular opinion assumes.
+While it’s true that severe thunderstorms, heavy snow, or blizzards can interrupt satellite transmission temporarily, the problem isn’t as significant as popular opinion assumes.
 Storm-related interruptions are commonly called “rain fade,” and the signal is restored as soon as the storm passes.
 You can also remove heavy accumulations of snow from around the satellite dish to restore communications.

-In contrast, a heavy thunderstorm with fallen trees, etc. could disable cable or DSL for days.
-Again, most satellite internet customers live in rural areas without access to DSL or cable, so the problems associated with rain fade are minimal when compared to alternative, slower means of internet service (dial-up).
+In contrast, a heavy thunderstorm with fallen trees or other extreme weather with similar effects could disable cable or DSL for days.
+Again, most satellite internet customers live in rural areas without access to DSL or cable, so even with rain fade, satellite internet is preferable to alternative, slower means of internet service (like dial-up).

 #4 — Satellite internet is too expensive.